hdShang/arxiv-daily/docs/cs-RO/2025-08-01/papers/250800355v1-top-time-optimization-policy-for-stable-and-accurate-standing-manipu.md

 ---
 layout: default
-title: TOP: Time Optimization Policy for Stable and Accurate Standing Manipulation with Humanoid Robots
+title: "TOP: Time Optimization Policy for Stable and Accurate Standing Manipulation with Humanoid Robots"
 ---

 # TOP: Time Optimization Policy for Stable and Accurate Standing Manipulation with Humanoid Robots